xxuhere/CVG-Tietronix/DNH/README.md

 The build for Linux is centered around the RaspberryPi, specifically Ubuntu 20 for the RaspberryPi.

 **Boost 1.67**
 To build, make sure to get Boost 1.67.
-Version 1.68 is more ideal but it does not seem to be available in the package manager.
+More recent versions are ideal, but may not be available in the package manager for supported Linux systems.
 `sudo apt-get install libboost1.67-all`

 **OpenSSL**